-Speaking about going off the beaten track, someone suggested to look into Tiamat as well.
+Speaking about going off the beaten track, someone suggested looking into Tiamat as well.
 Now, it is not the latest 2012 disc The Scarred People (a real disappointment, boring to hell..) that got my undivided attention.
 But really the ’94 delivery Wildhoney.
 This one is really good, but you gotta be in the mood for it to enjoy the somewhat psychedelic, but thoughtful type of music.
 Straight metallers abstain!
 ‘Tis not your cup of tea.

 Fall brings many good things, right?

 Halloween, Thanksgiving – you name it.
 But also old masters proving to us they can still do stellar Heavy and Thrash Metal.
 The latest delivery Book of Souls of Iron Maiden in September 2015 is one of them.
 Probably one of the best records they ever did after The Number of the Beast and this already after a long and distinguished career.
+I am impressed.

 But I am also a bit sad: Once these metal dinosaurs have left the stage (forgive me, oh mighty fans of Heavy Metal…), there is not a hell of a lot to follow.
 True, we have many sub-genres of all sorts in metal and many bands getting bigger and better in there, but biggies like Maiden?
 Not really.

-I will continue this drive during the next months, moving more into ’80s and what happened there with metal facing the mighty disco movement.
+I will continue this drive during the next months, moving more into the ’80s and what happened there with metal facing the mighty disco movement.
 Judas Priest and Black Sabbath come to mind or Dio with the unforgettable Ronnie James of the amazing voice taking the lead after a long career covering – ironically – the former band as frontman.
 Of course at the same time concentrating on new releases and older ones, as they strike my fancy.

-Stay tuned, rock hard and NEVER give up!!
+Stay tuned, rock hard, and NEVER give up!!